camunda/camunda-docs-static/get-started/content/javaee6/project-setup.md

 ## Add a META-INF/persistence.xml Deployment Descriptor

 To configure JPA, we add the `META-INF/persistence.xml` file.
-We use the same data source as the process engine which is configured inside the `standalone.xml` of the JBoss distribution.
+We use the same data source as the process engine which is configured inside the `standalone.xml` of the WildFly distribution.

 Additionally, we configure the H2 database to drop the database schema on redeployment and to log SQL queries.
 This configuration is useful during development.